How to Prevent Hearing Loss as a Musician | Tips for Musicians to Protect Their Ears

 Turn the Volume Down

-Chronic exposure to loud noises can snowball into irreversible hearing damage that will affect you later on in life.
+Prolonged exposure to loud noises can snowball into irreversible hearing damage that will affect you later on in life.

 Be conscientious of the volume you subject yourself to and try to turn down the volume when it gets too loud or at least wear proper hearing protection.